Ilmenite vs Firecrawl — 2026 Comparison

 What is Ilmenite?

 Ilmenite is a web scraping API built in pure Rust.
-Unlike tools that wrap existing browsers, Ilmenite uses its own lightweight browser engine to load pages, render JavaScript, and convert the result into clean markdown or structured JSON.
+Unlike tools that wrap existing browsers, Ilmenite uses its own lightweight headless browser to load pages, render JavaScript, and convert the result into clean markdown or structured JSON.

 The product is designed for the specific needs of AI agent builders.
 It prioritizes sub-millisecond startup times and minimal resource consumption.
 By removing the overhead of a full Chrome installation, Ilmenite can handle thousands of concurrent sessions on modest hardware.